MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

            Visual Studio Code navigation
         :::image-end:::

     1. Your project is required to have a `launch.json` file.
-If your project does not have a `launch.json` file, copy the following code snippet and create a new `launch.json` file.
+If your project doesn't have a `launch.json` file, copy the following code snippet and create a new `launch.json` file.

         ```json
         {